boraxpr/boraxpr.github.io/src/content/posts/thaitechquality.md

 It is not about pride.

 It is about admitting that:

-- Our education system discourages technical depth
+- Our education system rarely rewards real technical depth
-- Our culture rewards avoidance over mastery
+- Our workplaces often reward appearances over mastery
-- Our leadership pipeline filters out people who can actually build
+- Our leadership pipelines filter for presentation more than competence

-Until that changes, no amount of “Thai talent is world-class” posts will make it true.
+Until those incentives change, no amount of “Thai talent is world-class” posts will make it true.

 You do not close a gap by denying it.
-You close it by naming it, then doing the uncomfortable work.
+You close it by telling the truth first, then building differently.